 Currently I am am busy building Edthena to bring the process of observation and feedback online for teachers.
 Our vision is to connect teachers to coaching anytime, anywhere.

 I spent some of my time prior as an Education Ventures fellow with the Kauffman Foundation, on the national strategy team of Teach For America, and (most proudly) as an eighth and ninth grade science teacher in St. Louis, Mo.
-I am also the founder and sit on the board of Teach For Us, a nonprofit which connects Teach for America teachers and shares their stories.
+I am also the founder of Teach For Us, a nonprofit which connects Teach for America teachers and shares their stories.

 I operate with a mindset of creative dissatisfaction for the status quo.
 I believe that the always-threatening wolves in education are low expectations, out-of-date pedagogy, lackluster leadership, and dogmatic reverence for only the traditional theory and practice for educating today's students.
 We must disrupt the way we've always done things in order to allow for innovation to take place.